About

 BIO

 I grew up in Larchmont, New York.
 My sister, Jeanne, taught me to paint horses.
-At age seven, my mother gave me a set of oil paints and told me to go paint in the basement when I woke up early.
+At age seven, my mother gave me her oil paint set and told me to paint in the basement early in the morning.
 At age eight, my best friend and I started The Little Artists Club.
 We had a fancy art opening with cookies in the basement.
 My mother, Jeanne and I spent a summer on a grand tour of Europe, visiting many museums, starting with the Louvre.

 I attended SUNY College at New Paltz, and received my B.F.A. in painting with a minor in art history from the University of Colorado.
-College art history classes evoked vivid memories of seeing the originals as a kid.
+College art history classes evoked vivid memories of the originals in museums.
 Other influences are Charles Addams, New Yorker cartoonists, Mad Magazine, and Eloise.

-I started a punk fanzine and a band or three, and then moved to San Francisco with The Varve.
-We played around California at clubs like the iBeam, Fab Mab, and Tool and Die.
+In Boulder, I started a punk fanzine and a band or three, and then moved to San Francisco with The Varve.
+We played around California at legendary clubs like the Fab Mab, iBeam, and Tool and Die.
 I made collage-based flyers and posted them all over.
 The plan was to return to art if the music thing didn’t pan out in five years.
 When the band split up, I resumed painting, outdoors in Golden Gate Park.

 My exhibits include in Bay Area galleries, juried competitions, and my work is housed in corporate and private collections.
 I taught art and design at Expression College, BAVC Media, S.F.
 City College Extension and privately.